IT Printing Regulations

 The Department of Purchasing has established multiple contracts with local and regional printing facilities to provide pre-authorized eligibility by these contract printers to perform individual print jobs as required by the University.
 Furthermore, the Department of Purchasing has delegated to Printing Services the responsibility of: specifications, bidding, analysis and contractor relations processes.

-Pursuant with University policy, all printing requests, regardless of sourcing funds, must go through IT Print.
+Pursuant with University policy, all printing requests, regardless of sourcing funds, must go through IT Design & Printing (also knowns as IT Print).
 IT Print decides if a job will be produced in-house or sent to a previously approved vendor based on job requirements.
 This policy provides access by University Departments to timely, cost-effective printing services while insuring full compliance with all applicable state laws.
 Under no circumstances may printing be procured without competitive bidding, contracting and the Governor's signature.

 For the purpose of this policy; "PRINTING" includes, but is not limited to the following definitions: